PremKumarAddala/Blog-Platform/README.md

 * Pre Condition:

-1. User should have logged into Shopping website
+1. User should have logged into Blogging website

 * Input: